 Specific resources and strategies will be required by the professor.
-Directions will be shared through email with all workshop facilitators.
-The facilitator(s) may identify additional strategies for mastering key content that are verified as effective learning procedures (evidence-based, scientifically-based, or research-based practices).
+Directions will be shared through email with all team members.
+The team may identify additional strategies for mastering key content that are verified as effective learning procedures (evidence-based, scientifically-based, or research-based practices).
 Sources, in addition to the course materials (including the text and course Bb items), may include the Pearson text resources, professional journals, and materials in the Kellar and Fenwick libraries.
 The professor is available upon request for consulting about the team's workshop plans.
 The workshop must include:

 - At least two examples of how thinking maps may be applied to elementary student learning and/or to the EDSE 628 participants' learning in the area of focus.
 The thinking maps must differ from one another and must be either a tree map, brace map, multi-flow map, bridge map (with relating factor), or double-bubble map.
-Other graphic organizers also may be included, though they are not required. - Examples of using content, material, and/or task scaffolds (at least two different types; as defined in the associated IRIS module and discussed in class; in addition to the thinking maps) for mastering the strategy and/or academic content. - Additional resources used throughout to support taking notes and processing information.
+Other graphic organizers also may be included, though they are not required. - Examples of using content, material, and/or task scaffolds (at least two different types; as defined in the associated IRIS module) for mastering the strategy and/or academic content. - Additional resources used throughout to support taking notes and processing information.
 Samples will be brought to class.

-The workshop facilitator(s) work with the professor for guidance, answering questions, giving feedback, etc. Further details of this assignment, which are considered part of this syllabus, will be reviewed in class and through individual consultation, if necessary.
+The team selects a member who serves as the contact person with the professor for workshop guidance, answering questions, giving feedback, etc. Further details of this assignment, which are considered part of this syllabus, will be reviewed in class and/or with the team contact person.